 Each year thousands of people go back to living normal lives after undergoing radiation oncology, either alone or combined with other treatments such as chemotherapy, infusion therapy and hematology/oncology treatments.

 The Tommy and Shirley Strickland Cancer Center is largely dedicated to this specialized field of treatment, which uses targeted, regulated doses of high-energy radiation to kill malignant tumors.
 Our goal is to deliver enough radiation to kill rapidly growing cancer cells while sparing healthy tissue from exposure.
-As a patient, you’ll speak at length with your radiation oncology team about various options (link to services page) to choose the best one for your particular situation.
+As a patient, you’ll speak at length with your radiation oncology team about various options to choose the best one for your particular situation.

 The Elekta Synergy® Linear Accelerator

 For years, radiation oncologists faced two major challenges when treating cancer patients: the movements of internal organs and problems in patient setup.

 The Elekta Synergy Linear Accelerator was the very first to use 3D imaging for setting up radiation treatments.
 It represents the latest cancer-fighting software in all of Georgia, and enables our specialists to accurately target tumors and remember precise locations for follow-up visits.
 This means more aggressive treatment of tumors and less damage to surrounding healthy tissues.
 And after the first visit, when the proper dosage and exact position is calibrated specifically for the patient, treatment sessions can take just five to fifteen minutes.

 Radiation Treatment Process

 What happens before, during and after treatment?

 Once the diagnosis has been made, you will probably talk with your primary care physician along with several cancer specialists, such as a surgeon, a medical oncologist and a radiation oncologist, to discuss your treatment choices.